 This task is designed to permit the continued creation, modification, conversion, and maintenance of map features and data in conjunction with CDRPC’s NYSDOT-based regional GIS effort.
 CDRPC will continue to process and manipulate data and clip the information specific to the Capital Region and the communities within its jurisdiction.

 The CDTC staff continues to make its own contributions to the regional GIS.
-Numerous GIS applications include the regional trails map, scenic byways maps, bike and pedestrian crash data maps and support mapping for various studies including the TDP effort.
+During 2001-02, GIS data coverage development included refinement of both the state and local accident surveillance data conversions to ESRI GIS structures.
+Numerous GIS applications included drafts of the regional trails map, scenic byways maps, bike and pedestrian crash data maps and support mapping for various studies.

 TASK 2.31 Traffic Volume Report

 CDTC continues to maintain a web-available report.